 Surpassing The Curious Incident Of The Dog In The Night-Time and Matilda The Musical as the most decorated production in the Olivier Awards’ history, Harry Potter And The Cursed Child’s unanimous acclaim from audiences and critics alike saw it dominate the 2017 Olivier Awards with Mastercard ceremony.

-Harry Potter And The Cursed Child won the awards for Virgin Atlantic Best New Play, as well as Best Actor (Jamie Parker, the eponymous hero in the original cast), Best Actress & Actor in a Supporting Role (Noma Dumezweni as Hermione & Anthony Boyle as Scorpius respectively), Best Director (John Tiffany), and all four design awards (White Light Award for Best Lighting Design, Best Sound Design, Best Costume Design & Blue-i Theatre Technology Award for Best Set Design), at the 2017 ceremony.
+Harry Potter And The Cursed Child won the awards for Virgin Atlantic Best New Play, as well as Best Actor (Jamie Parker, the eponymous hero in the original cast), Best Actress & Actor in a Supporting Role (Noma Dumezweni as Hermione & Anthony Boyle as Scorpius respectively), Best Director (John Tiffany), and all four design awards (White Light Award for Best Lighting Design, Best Sound Design, Best Costume Design & Blue-i Theatre Technology Award for Best Set Design).

 Harry Potter And The Cursed Child is one play presented in two parts.
 Both parts are intended to be seen in order on the same day (matinee and evening) or on two consecutive evenings.
 On Thursdays there is an evening performance of Part One and on Fridays an evening performance of Part Two.
 On those days tickets to each part can be bought together or separately.
 Tickets for Wednesday matinee and Wednesday evening performances can also be bought together or separately.